mesosphere/marathon/docs/docs/external-volumes.md

 In the app definition above:

 - `containerPath` specifies where the volume is mounted inside the container.
-This value must be relative to the container, i.e., the path cannot begin with `/`.
+For Mesos external volumes, this path must be relative to the container, i.e., the path cannot begin with `/`.
+For Docker external volumes, this path must be absolute.
 See [the REX-Ray documentation on data directories](https://rexray.readthedocs.org/en/v0.3.2/user-guide/config/#data-directories) for more information.

 - `name` is the name by which your volume driver looks up your volume.
 When your task is staged on an agent, the volume driver queries the storage service for a volume with this name.
-If one does not exist, it's created.
-Otherwise, the existing volume is re-used. **Note:** Implicit volume creation only works when using volumes with a Mesos container and requires that you set `volumes[x].external.size`.
+If one does not exist, it is [created implicitly](#implicit-vol).
+Otherwise, the existing volume is re-used.
 - The `external.options["dvdi/driver"]` option specifies which Docker volume driver to use for storage.
 If you are running Marathon on DCOS, this value should likely be `rexray`.
 [Learn more about REX-Ray](https://rexray.readthedocs.org/en/v0.3.2/user-guide/schedulers/).

 - You can specify additional options with `container.volumes[x].external.options[optionName]`.
 The dvdi provider for Mesos containers uses `dvdcli`, which offers the options [documented here](https://github.com/emccode/dvdcli#extra-options).
 The availability of any given option depends on your volume driver, however.